 10. If the child restraint is installed in the front passenger seat, push the ignition switch to the ON position.
-The front passenger air bag status light Should illuminate.
+The front passenger air bag status light to be seen should illuminate.
 If this light is not illuminated, see "Front passenger air bag and status light" (P.1-38).
 Have the system checked.
-It is recommended vou visit a NISSAN dealer for this service
+It is recommended you visit a NISSAN dealer for this service.